Religion and politics in the United States: Religion and political identity

 While fundamentalist religious people are less likely to have information collected about who they will vote for, they "tend to engage mainstream political activity at higher rates than the average American".
 While there is a common belief that religious voters will always vote Republican that is not necessarily the case.
 Whether the vote is made for one party or another is noticeably based on socioeconomic status.
 For low income religious people, there is almost no correlation between their religious beliefs and their voting decision.
 George W. Bush, a Methodist, earned a slim victory over John Kerry, with voters who cited "moral values" (a commonly used term among religiously-inclined voters) playing a crucial part in the election.
 Bush's clear victory has been directly attributed to fundamentalist Christian groups.

 In 2006 Keith Ellison became the first Muslim elected to the federal government, as the representative of Minnesota's 5th congressional district.
 When re-enacting his swearing-in for photos, he used the copy of the Qur'an once owned by Thomas Jefferson.

-In 2006, PRRI found that the majority of Democrats identified as Protestants.
+In 2006, PRRI found that 54% of Democrats identified as Protestants.
 A Gallup Poll released in 2019 indicated that 60% of Americans would be willing to vote for an atheist as president.
 Research shows that candidates that are perceived to be religious are considered more trustworthy.
 A 2020 PRRI American Values Survey found that of Democratic voters, 42% were Protestant while 23% identified as Catholic.
 The same survey found that of Republican voters, 54% were Protestant while only 18% were Catholic.
 A November 2024 Politico Poll found that Evangelicals outnumbered Catholics among Harris and Trump voters.
 The 2023-2024 Pew Religious Landscape Study found that 51% of Democrats were Christian and mostly Protestant.